Alone: Solitude or Isolation?

 Our social nature is part of our humanity.
-People tend to like being with other people, and many of us need other people in order to be healthy and happy.
+People tend to like being with other people, and most of us need good connections with other people in order to be healthy and happy.
 The feeling of being alone can weigh heavily on an individual.
-Yet, for some people, solitude is tranquil, relaxing, and even spiritually rewarding.
-The current need to physically isolate ourselves from others is putting limits on our social connections.
-While we are being cut off from outside daily connections, some of us are also sharing living space with others and not having the amount of time and space between us that we’re used to.
-What is this experience like for you?
+And, for some people, solitude is tranquil, relaxing, and even spiritually rewarding.
+What is the right mix of solitude and connection for you?

 Let's Get Started!

 Living Room Conversations offers a simple, sociable and structured way to practice communicating across differences while building understanding and relationships.
 Typically, 4-6 people meet in person or by video call for about 90 minutes to listen to and be heard by others on one of our nearly 100 topics.
 Rather than debating or convincing others, we take turns talking to share, learn, and be curious.
 No preparation is required, though background links with balanced views are available on some topic pages online.
 Anyone can host using these italicized instructions.
 Hosts also participate.